Sridevi17j/personal_blog/src/pages/Statistics-Basics-Part2/index.md

 ---
-title: Statistics Basics Part 2
+title: Statistics Basics Part 2 (Notes 3)
 date: "2019-11-16T22:12:03.284Z"
 ---

-# Data Science - Notes 3
-We use Jargons in this statistics, which differs on domain.
-There are few listed below.
+We use Jargons in statistics, which differs based on domain.
+There are few Jargons listed below.
 - Sample
 - Variable
 - Data (Singular)